- Safety Training

 Contact our team today to set out a custom policy for your workplace.
 Has your business been given an OSHA citation for a LOTO violation?
 New LOTO training can help reduce your fine.
 Sign up your workers for a LOTO training course with TC Risk Management to get caught up on the latest LOTO procedures.

-With our new mobile training opportunities, all employees on a jobsite may now learn about safe LOTO procedures.
+With our new on-site training opportunities, all employees on a jobsite may now learn about safe LOTO procedures.
 TC Risk Management offers evaluations of qualified and authorized workers to ensure everyone at your facility is properly trained and meets OSHA standards.

 Request on-site OSHA training to cover: